Richmond Hill (TV series)

-Richmond Hill is an Australian television soap opera made in 1988 by the Reg Grundy Organisation for the Ten Network.
+Richmond Hill is an Australian prime time television soap opera made in 1988 by the Reg Grundy Organisation for the Ten Network.
 It was devised by Reg Watson who also created Neighbours.
 It debuted on 27 January 1988 in a two-hour episode on Network 10 at 7.30pm.
 The series was only moderately successful and was cancelled on 22 June 1988.
-A total of 91 episodes were produced.
+A total of 92 episodes were produced.
+As of March 2021, there has been no DVD Release of Richmond Hill.

 Synopsis

-Whereas Neighbours was set in Melbourne, this series was set in a small fictional Australian country town near Sydney and most of the scenes revolved around the local police station, a real estate agency, and the pub.
+Whereas the TV soap Neighbours was set in suburban Melbourne, this series was set in a small fictional Australian country town near Sydney and most of the scenes revolved around the local police station, a real estate agency, and local pub.
 The serial drew comparisons to the hugely popular Seven Network soap operas, A Country Practice and Cop Shop.
 The programme was produced in Sydney, some location shooting took place in Mona Vale, New South Wales.
 Connie Ryan's house in the series was in Berryman Street, North Ryde NSW.

-The cast was intentionally made up of experienced soap actors in a bid to secure immediate success.
+The cast was intentionally made up of experienced well known TV soap actors in a bid to secure immediate success.
 Well-known names included Maggie Kirkpatrick, Amanda Muggleton, Paula Duncan and Tim Elston from Prisoner.
 Popular veteran actress, Gwen Plumb, famous for her long-running role as Ada Simmonds in The Young Doctors, starred as Mum Foote.
 There were also several actors from Sons and Daughters, including Tom Richards, Rona Coleman, Angela Kennedy and Michael Long, as well as an assortment of young beginners, Ashley Paske, Emily Symons (pre Home and Away), Marc Gray, and Melissa Tkautz, all made their TV debuts in the series.
 Former comedy star Ross Higgins of Kingswood Country played the central role of the local police officer and family man Dan Costello.

+Production

+In August 1987, David Brown of TV Week reported that the Grundy Organisation were producing new prime-time drama series Richmond Hill, which was commissioned by Network Ten.
+The series was scheduled to begin airing in early 1988 in a 7:30 pm timeslot, twice a week.
+A spokesperson for the network said Richmond Hill would centre on the residents of an outer-city area and their police station, however, it would not be a police drama.
+They stated "The stories that unfold will delve into the ives of the people of Richmond Hill.
+There are schoolteachers, market gardeners, the old and the young.
+There is a woman who has been 'mum' to wayward kids, a sexy young woman who is not wanted in the community and a police sergeant who has to deal with the lot of them."
+The series was produced by Phil East, who previously worked on Neighbours, and filming was due to start in October at Network Ten's Studio B in Sydney.